-“Well, speaking of meltdown, where do we put all of this?
-The refrigerator is stocked and this house is made of glass,” Gail points out.
+“Well, speaking of meltdown, where do we put all this?
+The refrigerator is stocked, and this house is made of glass,” Gail points out.
 “With the first midday sun, this will be a very colorful puddle of nuts and sugar.”

 “Boss, we’ll take care of this.
 Go to her.
 Make sure she’s okay.”
-His voice is softer than usual and I don’t even want to know what expression I must be wearing to make him look at me so pitifully.
+His voice is softer than usual, and I don’t even want to know what expression I must be wearing to make him look at me so pitifully.
 I simply nod and put the bags down and take the stairs to the fourth floor.
-I felt like the elevator would have taken too long.
+I feel the elevator would take too long.

-I quickly change into pajama pants and a t-shirt before turning off the lights and leading her to the bed.
-She meekly followed me and immediately drew into herself… again… when we laid down.
-I sighed heavily as I wrapped my arms around her and pulled her against me.
-She didn’t resist, thank God.
-We lay there for quite some time—several minutes I think—before her breathing starts to regulate and I know that she is asleep.
+I quickly change into pajama pants and a T-shirt before turning the lights off and leading her to the bed.
+She meekly follows me and immediately draws into herself… again… once we lie down.
+I sigh heavily as I wrap my arms around her and pull her against me.
+She doesn’t resist, thank God.
+We lay there for quite some time—several minutes I think—before her breathing starts to regulate and I know that she’s asleep.
 I watch her by the light of the moon shining into the bedroom window.
 She looks so peaceful.